Forcepoint/fp-pta-overview/create_your_hosts.md

 ## Create Your Hosts

+1. Call out that copying the code from the pta-controller-node-01 example is a good starting point.
+Then if you need something from the pta-controller-master example, add it in (like the directions for creating a certificate).

 1. Give quick examples of other ways you can combine the roles to produce functional systems.